silentroach/twic-archived/README.md

 You can use make command to do something:

-* lint all js files in project

-      make lint

 * search for FIXME and TODO annotations in js comments

       make todo